Metro Transit (Minnesota): METRO System

 Metro is the system of frequent, all-day light rail and bus rapid transit lines owned by the Metropolitan Council that provide station-to-station service to the Twin Cities region.
-Metro Transit is the operator of both of the region's light rail lines, the Metro Blue Line and the Metro Green Line, and the region's bus rapid transit lines: the Metro A Line, Metro B Line, Metro C Line, Metro D Line, Metro Orange Line, Metro Red Line, and Metro Gold Line.
-An additional bus rapid transit line, the Metro E Line, and an extension of the Metro Green Line are currently under construction.
+Metro Transit is the operator of both of the region's light rail lines, the Metro Blue Line and the Metro Green Line, and the region's bus rapid transit lines: the Metro A Line, Metro B Line, Metro C Line, Metro D Line, Metro E Line, Metro Orange Line, Metro Red Line, and Metro Gold Line.
+An extension of the Metro Green Line is currently under construction.